sodascience/metasyn-disclosure-control/README.md

-# Metasynth disclosure control
+# Metasyn disclosure control

-This is a plugin for the [MetaSynth](https://github.com/sodascience/metasynth) Python library.
-MetaSynth is a package to create synthetic data for tabular datasets automatically.
+This is a plugin for the [metasyn](https://github.com/sodascience/metasyn) Python library.
+Metasyn is a package to create synthetic data for tabular datasets automatically.
-While the base MetaSynth package is generally good at protecting privacy, it doesn't adhere to any standard level of privacy.
+While the base metasyn package is generally good at protecting privacy, it doesn't adhere to any standard level of privacy.
 For example, the uniform distributions in the base package will simply find the lowest and highest values in the dataset, and use those as the boundaries for the uniform distribution.
 In some cases the minimum and maximum values can be disclosive.
 That is why we have